 of the most active areas of research in econometrics.
 For the

-received journal articles, the following are the current crop of books on
+journal articles, the following are the current crop of books on the

-the subject of panel data, listed (more or less), in the order in which
+subject of panel data, listed (more or less), in the order in which they

-2008.
-This is the canonical reference for researchers
+Wiley, 2013.
+This is the canonical reference for

 - Hsiao, C.,